Foot (unit)

 Historically, the "foot" was a part of many local systems of units, including the Greek, Roman, Chinese, French, and English systems.
 It varied in length from country to country, from city to city, and sometimes from trade to trade.
 Its length was usually between 250 mm and 335 mm and was generally, but not always, subdivided into twelve inches or 16 digits.

-The United States is the only industrialized country that uses the (international) foot in preference to the meter in its commercial, engineering, and standards activities.
+The United States is the only industrialized country that uses the (international) foot in preference to the meter in many but not all commercial, engineering, and standards activities.
 The foot is legally recognized in the United Kingdom; road distance signs must use imperial units (however, distances on road signs are marked in miles or yards, not feet; bridge clearances are given in meters as well as feet and inches), while its usage is widespread among the British public as a measurement of height.
 The foot is recognized as an alternative expression of length in Canada.
 Both the UK and Canada have partially metricated their units of measurement.
 The measurement of altitude in international aviation (the flight level unit) is one of the few areas where the foot is used outside the English-speaking world.